 Do you have to be an OCIC Member?

 You do not need to be an OCIC member at the time of your application.
-If you are affiliated with, have volunteered or worked with OCIC organizational and institutional members, please point this out in your application.
+If you are affiliated with, have volunteered or worked with OCIC organizational and institutional members, please indicate it in your application.

 How long is the work term of the YPH?

-Youth policy-makers will participate in a 12-month program starting December 2019, and commit to join the next program cycle as an Ally (2020-2021).
+Youth policy-makers participate in a 12-month program from December 2019 to December 2020.
+The current youth policy-makers are strongly encouraged to join the next program cycle as allies.

 Where will meetings be held, and how often?